 And when you’ve finally got the scheme up and running, your HR team becomes the in-house pension experts for the whole team, eating into valuable time that could be spent on other important and higher impact HR and People initiatives.

 The crux of the issue is that HR teams often find themselves answering complex pension questions, which they may not be qualified to do and should be directed to the pension provider.
 Unfortunately, pension providers make it almost impossible to get in touch with them, so the vicious cycle persists.
+A pension for HR teams can help solve these problems.

 The old school pension companies were set up when the average worker held one job at the same company for 40 years and then retired.
 The modern world of work looks very different to this picture.
 The average person will change jobs 11 times in their lifetime, which means they could potentially have 11 different workplace pension pots across multiple providers.*